wutianze/pynq_car/Pynq-Z2_AD_Car/pynq-guide/run_guide.md

 encapsulates the system calls to invoke the DPU driver for DPU Task scheduling, monitoring, profiling, and resources management.
 - Simple guide of libn2cube
   1. The information you need to know after the generation of .elf using the host part of DNNDK-v3.0(If you don't know what it is, please refer to the Host part guide of this project) is:
      -  kernel name: KERNEL_CONV
      -  input node(s): CONV_INPUT_NODE
      -  output node(s): CONV_OUTPUT_NODE
   2. Each DPU kernel supported by the DPU has a corresponding ELF object file with a name that is the same as the kernel name prefixed by dpu_ with extension .elf.
 So before compiling your code, you should put the .elf files into model directory and add their names to MODEL variable in Makefile.
   3. The sample flow of using DPU kernel:
-         ```
+     ```c++
          int main(void) {
          /* DPU Kernels/Tasks for running ResNet-50 */
          DPUKernel* kernelConv;